 • Licensed associate real estate broker in Maryland

 • CRE designation (member, The Counselors of Real Estate and CRE Consulting Corps.)

 • FRICS designation (Fellow, Royal Institution of Chartered Surveyors); Chartered Management Consultancy Surveyor

 • Cushman & Wakefield’s Washington Area Leadership Award, 2007 and Virtus Award in 2011

 Mr. Baird received a BA with honors from Tufts University and attended University of St. Andrews, St. Andrews, Scotland.
 He received a Society of Industrial and Office Realtors (SIOR) Designation and is a Licensed Maryland Real Estate Associate Broker.
 He has completed post graduate Investment and Marketing studies and has authored numerous articles and presentations on real estate trends and topics.

-Mr. Baird has acted as Advisor for the Governor’s Committee on Logistics, Transportation, and the Economy.
-He was co-author of the Governor’s Port Land Use Study, a founding member of the Maryland Distribution Council, and an Advisory Board Member at Johns Hopkins University Policy Institute Committee on Maryland Economy.
-He is a former member of the Board of Directors for the Maryland Association of Realtors and President of the Greater Baltimore Board of Realtors.
-He serves as a MBA advisor for the University of Maryland School of Architecture, Colvin Real Estate Institute, and is a Class Facilitator for Christopher’s Place Employment Academy at Catholic Charities of Baltimore.
+Mr. Baird has acted as an Advisor for the Governor’s Committee on Logistics, Transportation, and the Economy.
+He was co-author of the Governor’s Port Land Use Study, a founding member of the Maryland Distribution Council and an Advisory Board Member at Johns Hopkins University Policy Institute Committee on Maryland Economy.
+He is a former member of the Board of Directors for the Maryland Association of Realtors and Past President of the Greater Baltimore Board of Realtors.
+He serves as an MBA advisor for the University of Maryland School of Architecture, Colvin Real Estate Institute, and is a Class Facilitator for Christopher’s Place Employment Academy at Catholic Charities of Baltimore.